pjlorenzo/pjlorenzo.github.io/_posts/2019-05-18-color-post.md

 author: sylhare
 categories: Example
 excerpt_separator: <!--more-->
+hide: true
 ---

 # What a colorful post!

 This is an idea that came from [xukimseven/HardCandy-Jekyll](https://github.com/xukimseven/HardCandy-Jekyll) looking at this cheerful and colorful theme, I wanted to enable something similar for Type-on-Strap.

 You can go fork and star _HardCandy-Jekyll_ too! 😉